textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 (a list of resources to to help write the first draft, TBD)
 ```

+The proposed issue was posted, nothing more can be done until at least one of the collaborating docs maintainers and editor () approves, declines, or points out that the proposed doc needs adjustments.
+This is quickly done by them adding one of three associated labels to the issue: **APPROVED**, **DECLINED**, or **NEEDS DISCUSSION**.

 [Editorial workflow](#collaborative-editorial-workflow) begins with the person creating the new issue deciding either to take responsibility for [starting the document draft](#document-draft), at least a section or two, else leave the issue unassigned so anyone else can have the pleasure.
 [Assignees](#assignees) and [Labels](#labels) changes will be needed at every stage.